KimKhanh14/EdgeDetection/README.md

 # EdgeDetection
- This product was re-made by Group 2 while studying Computer Vision course at VNUHCM-University of Science.
+ This project was carried by Group 2 while studying Computer Vision course at VNUHCM-University of Science.T his includes 4 edge detection methods: Sobel, Prewitt, Laplace and Cany built using algorithms.
+The report contains the results of methods and comparisons.

 # Contributors
 This project is carried out by Group 2 members, including: